 In this respect the body is having a constant game of tug of war with itself.
 Neither cocaine or ketamine use should be taken lightly, especially when used together.

-If you would like to learn more about the dangers of cocaine or ketamine or you are concerned about your use, or someone else's, and want to know what the options are for quitting then call us now on 0208 191 9174 or jump onto Live Chat/email us directly at https://helpmestop.org.uk/contact-us
+If you would like to learn more about the dangers of cocaine or ketamine or you are concerned about your use, or someone else’s, and want to know what the options are for quitting then call us now on 0208 191 9191 or jump onto Live Chat/ email us directly.

 Help Me Stop’s intensive non-residential outpatient Dayhab programme is an effective solution that also offers 12 months of free accessible aftercare and family support options.
 Treatment is delivered face to face either in the mornings or afternoons over 6 weeks.

-For those adults who are working and can’t access services in the day or get to our centre in West London we offer a 6-week evening online outpatient drug and alcohol treatment programme, run by the same therapists that provide the face to face programme.
+For those adults who are working and can’t access services in the day or get to our centres in Central London or West London we offer a 6-week evening online outpatient drug and alcohol treatment programme, run by the same therapists who provide the face to face programme.

 Chris Cordell is Help Me Stop’s General Manager and is a senior associate member of the Royal Society of Medicine, Certified International Recovery Specialist, member of the International Society of Addiction Medicine and a member of the Federation of Drug and Alcohol Professionals.